Nuneaton railway station: 21st century

 In 2004, Network Rail built two new platforms, numbered 6 and 7, on the eastern side of the station.
-These were built as part of a grade separation project to separate trains on the Birmingham to Peterborough line from those on the WCML; this was to avoid the need for Birmingham-Leicester trains to cause conflicting movements by running across the WCML on the level.
+These were built on the site of the former station goods yard as part of a grade separation project to separate trains on the Birmingham to Peterborough line from those on the WCML; this was to avoid the need for Birmingham-Leicester trains to cause conflicting movements by running across the WCML on the level.
 A disused flyover north of the station, which carries the Birmingham to Peterborough line over the WCML, was restored to use; a connection was built between this and the new platforms, which were dedicated to the Birmingham-Leicester-East Anglia services.

 In November 2012, the 0.9 mile Nuneaton North Chord opened to the north of the station.
 The chord allows freight trains approaching Nuneaton from Felixstowe, via the Birmingham–Peterborough line, to join the northbound WCML after crossing the flyover, allowing them to avoid conflicts with southbound main line trains.